atamocius/The-Nature-of-Code-processingjs-ts/README.md

 Port of *Nature of Code* examples to TypeScript using Processing.js.

 The aim of this port is to show a simple and concise usage of TypeScript with Processing.js.
 There is no overly complicated definition file and no complicated wrapping of Processing.js objects.
+Essentially using TypeScript directly on top of Processing.js.

 All codes are in TypeScript using the Processing.js JavaScript API.

 Notes:
 -----
-- As of now, the definition file `processing.d.ts` only contains a single ambient declaration to satisfy TypeScript's static check:
+- As of now, the definition file `processing.d.ts` declares the objects as interfaces but pretty much all member properties and methods are just declared as `any`.

-    ```typescript
-    declare var Processing: any;
-    ```

-    *This is still a WIP and is subject to change (ie. I may write a more descriptive definition file as time permits).*
+    *This is still a WIP and is subject to change (ie. I'll write the complete the method signatures once the Processing.js reference documentation becomes more mature and clearer.
+I attempted to write a complete definition but I was frustrated by the number of inconsistencies in the documentation.
+I'll probably just work on it as I go along).*

 - I am currently reading the book and will port the codes as I encounter them.